Mexico’s president says he’s tested positive for COVID-19

 MEXICO CITY (AP) — Mexican President Andrés Manuel López Obrador said Sunday he has tested positive for COVID-19 and that the symptoms are mild.

-Mexico’s president, who has been criticized for his handling of his country’s pandemic, said on his official Twitter account that he is under medical treatment.
+Mexico’s president, who has been criticized for his handling of his country’s pandemic and for not setting an example of prevention in public, said on his official Twitter account that he is under medical treatment.

 “I regret to inform you that I am infected with COVID-19,” he tweeted.
 “The symptoms are mild but I am already under medical treatment.
 As always, I am optimistic.
 We will all move forward.”

+José Luis Alomía Zegarra, Mexico’s director of epidemiology, said López Obrador had a “light” case of COVID-19 and was “isolating at home.”
+He has a team of doctors looking after him.

+Mexico’s president wrote that Interior Secretary Olga Sánchez Cordero would be taking over for him while he recovered, and she will apparently appear at López Obrador’s daily news conferences, at which he usually speaks for two hours without breaks each weekday.

-López Obrador, 67, has long been criticized for not setting an example of prevention in public.
-He has rarely been seen wearing a mask and continued to keep up a busy travel schedule taking commercial flights.
+López Obrador, 67, has rarely been seen wearing a mask and continued to keep up a busy travel schedule taking commercial flights.

-He has resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day.
+He has also resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day, despite that the country has registered nearly 150,000 COVID-19 deaths and more than 1.7 million infections.

 Early in the pandemic, asked how he was protecting Mexico, López Obrador removed two religious amulets from his wallet and proudly showed them off.